8 Logic and control flow

 Each element is tested independently: is it greater than 2 and less than 6?

-R also has && and ||, which look similar but behave differently.
-They examine only the first element and use short-circuit evaluation: if the first operand of && is FALSE, the second is never evaluated (because the result must be FALSE regardless).
-Similarly, if the first operand of || is TRUE, the second is skipped.
+R also has && and ||, which look similar but behave very differently.
+They examine only the first element of each operand and use short-circuit evaluation: if the left side of && is FALSE, the right side is never touched, because the result must be FALSE regardless of what the right side contains.
+The same logic applies to || when the left side is TRUE.

 FALSE && stop("this is never reached")